kelloggm/object-construction-checker/README.md

 </dd>
 </dl>

+It is possible to use the `@CalledMethodsPredicate` for unsound bug-finding, rather than verification, by using the `!` (NOT) operator.

 The typechecker also supports (and depends on) the [Returns Receiver Checker](https://github.com/msridhar/returnsrecv-checker), which provides the `@This` annotation. `@This` on a method return type means that the method returns its receiver;